 So, what do we do?

-For those in harm’s way or effected by the storms, pray for their protection and a speedy and safe return to normal.
+For those in harm’s way or affected by the storms, pray for their protection and a speedy and safe return to normal.
 Additionally, there will be many opportunities to help those affected by the storms.
 Simply select one that matches your abilities (maybe it is helping out physically, maybe it is helping out financially, or maybe it is just adopting a stranded pet temporarily), ensure that the effort is legitimate (unfortunately, disaster is a prime opportunity for unethical folks to take advantage of others), and get involved.

 From a personal-care perspective, monitor the amount of time you spent viewing the news and media regarding the disaster.
 When viewed in moderation, such information is perfectly healthy and keeps us abreast of the latest events.
 However, when consumed in extreme amounts, significant emotional and physiological effects may occur.
 According to Mental Health Weekly Digest (October 25, 2010), “Trauma drama”, as this phenomenon has become identified, can result in increased levels of depression, anxiety, or increased stress.